aksommerville/ra3/README.md

 - - [ ] Understand wi-fi.
 Will it try to configure and connect itself automatically?
 Should we configure that somewhere?
 - - [ ] We are listening on INADDR_ANY.
 Add at least some kind of protection against remote-network access.
 We should only allow clients on the same, unroutable, network.
 - - - The home router should take care of that for us, but let's do something at least.
+- - [ ] ctm: drmModeGetResources() failed
+- - [ ] Full Moon: screencap. gameid 28 on pi
+- - [ ] chetyorska: out/romassist: execvp: No such file or directory
+- - [ ] Full Moon: Music screwy.
+Especially noticeable in Toil and Trouble. stdsyn, pulse, 44100, 1
+- - [ ] Full Moon: Second launch stalls at startup. ...fluke?
+I'm trying again and it works.
+- - [ ] Is it possible to not show the terminal as the frontend app switches?
+- - [ ] ivand: execvp: No such file or directory
+- - [ ] lilsitter: ''
+- - [ ] plundersquad: VIDEO:ERROR: Failed to initialize X11/GLX video. (that's expected, but why didn't it try DRM?)
+- - [ ] pokorc: mmap: Invalid argument (DRM)
+- - [ ] sitter2009: execvp: No such file or directory
+- - [ ] ttaq: /home/kiddo/proj/ttaq/out/ttaq: Using data set at '/home/andy/proj/ttaq/src/data'.
+- - [ ] akgambatte: Audio is screwy and i think running slow.
+- - [ ] akfceu: Works fine but the audio seems muffled.
+Is that my imagination?
+Is it a Pi hardware thing?
+Is that possible?
+- - [ ] List "Andy's Picks" is empty?
+All the other lists look ok.
+Didn't verify all counts.
+- - [ ] aksnes9x: Similar to akgambatte, choppy audio.
+Gameplay feels ok actually.
+Maybe slow?
+- - [ ] Emuhost thinks it should output at 8 kHz!
+Yes all of these audio problems are real. using alsa
+- - [ ] git needs username and password to pull. it must not ask!
 - [ ] If the menu's connection to Romassist gets broken, it's impossible to quit or shut down.
 Should we do something about this?